 3. Multi channel approach

-Lastly, final prediction for internal communications best practices trends for 2021 is that we are going to see more multi channel platforms being used together to ensure the internal communications are being communicated effectively.
+Lastly, final prediction for internal communications best practices trends is that we are going to see more multi channel platforms being used together to ensure the internal communications are being communicated effectively.
 We are likely to continue to see the use of marketing automation for segmentation and mass communication.